lbaitemple/raspberrypi_setup/README.md

 Press enter
 Reboot

+# RTC Problem
+The Rpi doesn't have a real-time clock, and so it has to update it's time/locale everytime it's booted.
+When it can't do this quickly the OS has trouble assertng security keys, etc...
+We'll speed this up by setting the timezone manually:
+`sudo nano /usr/bin/setTimezone.sh`
+Put this in the file:
+`#!/bin/bash
+timedatectl set-timezone America/New_York`
+Now, add this to rc.local so it's run every boot-up `sudo nano /etc/rc.local`
+Find the line that says "exit 0" and add one line above it `/usr/bin/setTimezone.sh`

 # Kernel Build
 The Rpi has v8 ARM based Broadcom 64-bit SOC, so to get most performance we want kernel architecture built for the ARCH=arm64 and CROSS_COMPILE=aarch64;